Nara Station

 Nigatsudo is technically a part of the Todaiji Temple complex, but in reality is more of a sub-temple.
 It is located to the east of Todaiji’s Daibutsuden on the slopes of Mount Wakakusa.
 It is worth a visit simply to climb up to its balcony and take in the splendid view over Todaiji, Nara Park and Nara City beyond it.

 This is also the site of the spectacular Omizutori fire festival which is held every year from March 1st – 14th.
 During the festival large flaming torches are carried by monks up on to the Nigatsudo balcony and waved over the crowd below.
 The sparks that shower down onto the onlookers are said to offer protection from bad luck during the coming year.
-Amazingly, this ritual has been performed here every year since 760.
+Amazingly, this ritual began in 752 and has continued without interruption for more than 1,250 years.

 Admission to the balcony: Free